SalahSleem/DevOps-Senior-EFE-x-Senior-Academy/README.md

-# DevOps-Senior-EFE-x-Senior-Academy
+# DevOps-EFE-x-Senior-Academy
-repositor for labs in devops
+repository for labs in devops